czmathew/TBillStakingDashboard/README.md

 # Changes Notes
+# **January 30th Updates:**
+**New Features**
+- Revamped the Wallet Balance under 'My Wallet' to showcase $ value for Theta/Tfuel/Tdrop/TBILL/gNote.
+A total balance is also added.
+- Added gNote supply to the gNote page.
+- Added timeframe choice for the charts in gNote **Fixes*
+- Fixed the scaling on the Y axis for the charts.

 # **August 5th Updates:**
 **New Features**
 - Added TBill LP percetage for each LP (TFuel / gNOTE)